Where does Christmas come from

 Does it ring a bell when you hear these names: Bethlehem, Joseph, Mary, baby Jesus?
-Maybe you participated in a Christmas performance.
-Maybe you have a Nativity Scene in your home that you put down every year nicely in December.
+Maybe you've participated in a Christmas play before.
+Maybe you have a Nativity Scene in your home that you put out every year in December.
 Then you have sheep, shepherds, wise men from the East, angels, a bright guiding star.
 It all looks so romantic!
 Christmas is for many people a happy season.
 We decorate our house and we have great family times.
 But is this what Christmas is all about?

-During the Christmas season, you see many lights in the decoration.
+During the Christmas season, you see many lights as decorations.
 Keep that in mind, because it’s also a great reminder of the message of Christmas.
 The birth of Jesus is like a light that is lit in the darkest darkness.
 Angels were singing ‘peace on earth’, but this peace wasn’t entering bombastically.
-The key for peace on earth is the story of a baby boy born in a very average family.
-This is how God is bringing peace: vulnerable, small and for many just hidden in plain sight.
+The key to peace on earth is the story of a baby boy born in a very average family.
+This is how God brings peace: vulnerable, small and, for many, just hidden in plain sight.

-This baby boy will grow up and his life, his message, his death and resurrection are celebrated until today.
+This baby boy grew up and his life, his message, his death, and resurrection are celebrated until today.
 Light entered our world.
 Even a small light can conquer the darkness.